SSA Supporting Tools & Audit Guidance

 - Records management

-3. Evidence of risk assessment undertaken for a project or workshop
+3. Provide a risk assessment undertaken for a project or workshop

-4. Evidence of assigned responsibilities to senior management.
+4. Provide evidence of responsibilities assigned to senior management.

-5. Evidence of staff trained in WHS system
+5. Provide evidence of staff trained in WHS system e.g signed training records for 50% of staff

-6. Evidence of a chemical register and SDS - if applicable
+6. Provide evidence of a chemical register and SDS - if applicable

 1,2A,2B,3

-2. Identification of Stakeholders – staff and suppliers at minimum
+2. Identify all key Stakeholders – include suppliers, contractors, customers and employees at minimum

-4. Evidence of comms to stakeholders (emails, meeting minutes, newsletters, website) including:
+4. Provide evidence of communications to/from stakeholders (e.g emails, meeting minutes, newsletters, website) including content on:

 - Information on the SSA Program